spencerj411/FoundryLottery/README.md

 # FoundryLottery
-A decentralised lottery system enabled by smart contracts.
+A decentralised lottery system enabled by smart contracts and VRF's.